Roger Sessions

-Roger Huntington Sessions (December 28, 1896 – March 16, 1985) was an American composer, teacher and musicologist.
-He had initially started his career writing in a neoclassical style, but gradually moved further towards more complex harmonies and postromanticism, and finally the twelve-tone serialism of the Second Viennese School.
-Sessions' friendship with Arnold Schoenberg influenced this, but he would modify the technique to develop a unique style involving rows to supply melodic thematic material, while composing the subsidiary parts in a free and dissonant manner.
+Roger Huntington Sessions (December 28, 1896 – March 16, 1985) was an American composer, teacher, and writer on music.
+He had started his career writing in a neoclassical style, but gradually moved towards complex harmonies and postromanticism, and finally the twelve-tone serialism of the Second Viennese School.
+Sessions's friendship with Arnold Schoenberg influenced him, but he modified his technique to a unique style involving rows to supply melodic themes, while composing subsidiary parts freely.

 Life

 Sessions was born in Brooklyn, New York, to a family that could trace its roots back to the American Revolution.
 His mother, Ruth Huntington Sessions, was a direct descendant of Samuel Huntington, a signatory of the Declaration of Independence.
 Roger studied music at Harvard University from the age of 14.
 There he wrote for and subsequently edited the Harvard Musical Review.
 Graduating at age 18, he went on to study at Yale University under Horatio Parker and Ernest Bloch before teaching at Smith College.
 With the exception, mostly, of his incidental music to the play The Black Maskers, composed in part in Cleveland in 1923, his first major compositions came while he was traveling Europe with his first wife in his mid-twenties and early thirties.

 Returning to the United States in 1933, he taught first at Princeton University (from 1936), moved to the University of California, Berkeley, where he taught from 1945 to 1953, and then returned to Princeton until retiring in 1965.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1961.
 He was appointed Bloch Professor at Berkeley (1966–67), and gave the Charles Eliot Norton Lectures at Harvard University in 1968–69.
 He continued to teach on a part-time basis at the Juilliard School from 1966 until 1983.

 He was a friend of both Arnold Schoenberg and Thomas Mann.

 In 1968 Sessions was awarded the Edward MacDowell Medal for outstanding contribution to the arts by the MacDowell Colony.
 Sessions won a special Pulitzer Prize in 1974 citing "his life's work as a distinguished American composer."
 In 1982 he won the annual Pulitzer Prize for Music for his Concerto for Orchestra, first performed by the Boston Symphony Orchestra on October 23, 1981.

 Sessions married Barbara Foster in June 1920.
 They divorced in September 1936.
 He married Sarah Elizabeth Franck in November 1936.
-They had two children, John Porter (1938–2014) and Elizabeth Phelps (born 1940).
+They had two children, John Porter Sessions (1938–2014) and Elizabeth Phelps Sessions (born 1940).
 John Sessions became a professional cellist.
 Roger Sessions died at the age of 88 in Princeton, New Jersey.